powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 Please treat this exercise as a timebox.

-* **Timebox:** aim for around 2–3 hours.
+* **Timebox:** we recommend you timebox your work to 2–3 hours, unless you feel you would like to spend more time.
 * **Minimum expectation:** complete Level 1 (Challenges 1.1 and 1.2).
-* Then choose **one** additional area that best shows your strengths (pick any one challenge from Levels 2–5).
+* Then choose one or two additional challenges from Levels 2–5 that best show your strengths (**_doing more is optional if you have time_**).
 * Bonus items are genuinely optional.
 We do not expect you to complete everything.
 * We care most about your approach: how you frame the problem, make assumptions, prioritise, and communicate trade-offs.
 * When your timebox ends, stop.
 Add a short note on what you would do next with more time.
 * If setup/tooling issues get in the way, tell us what happened.
-We don't want environment friction to be the exercise.
+We don't want environment setup to be the exercise.
+* If anything is unclear in the brief, reply with questions — we’re happy to clarify.

 ---